roubertedgar/workshoptw/README.md

 So, thinking about scalability, we had to provide a way to ensure that changes on our app don't became a problem.
 Making programmers feel comfortable to work with our code.
 For that, we have unit tests.

-In the   we decide to use MVVM as the architecture for our application.
-Once that we want to have well defined layers that make our app easy to test.
-All right, is test Tiiimeee!!!

 Ok,  lets start unitarily testing [PlaceViewModel](https://github.com/roubertedgar/workshoptw/blob/step-5/app/src/main/java/workshoptw/com/work_shop_tw/views/place/PlaceViewModel.kt) class using [Mockito Kotlin](https://github.com/nhaarman/mockito-kotlin), JUnit and some features of ReactiveX that helps us test easy.

 So, in [PlaceViewModel](https://github.com/roubertedgar/workshoptw/blob/step-5/app/src/main/java/workshoptw/com/work_shop_tw/views/place/PlaceViewModel.kt) we have two interfaces of communication.
 One is that saves our place and other is the interface that loads all places that we have.